davidramiro/frigabun/README.md

     - e.g. `subdomain` or `sudomain1,subdomain2`
 - Enter the full domain in the `Domain Name` field
   - e.g. `subdomain.domain.com` (if you use multiple subdomains, just choose any of those)
-- Enter your Porkbun API key in the `Username` field
+- Enter any value in the `Username` and `Password` fields
-- Enter your Porkbun API Secret Key in the `Password` field
+  - Unused, but required by the FritzBox interface

 Your settings should look something like this: